rakukanteki/rakukanteki/README.md

 ## Experience:
 - Undergraduate Research Assistant @Qatar University Machine Learning Lab, Remote.
 - Active participant in ML and Data Science competitions on Kaggle and solved 250+ problems on LeetCode and Codeforces.
 - Software and Autonomous System Lead @BengalSub.
-Team BengalSub has participated in 28th RoboSub competition held in Irvine, California, USA.
+Participant in RoboSub hosted by RoboNation.
-- Software and Autonomous System Lead @BengalBoat.
-Team BengalBoat is going to participate in RoboBoat 2026 competition in Sarasota, Florida, USA.
+- Software and Autonomous Team Member @BengalBoat.
+Participant in RoboBoat hosted by RoboNation.
-- ChalkPad App Developer @Reflective Teens Trust, Dhaka, Bangladesh.
 <hr>

 ## Achievements: